CanarysAutomations/autoprovision-github-resources/README.md

 # Autoprovision ⚙ GitHub Resources

-The tool will communicate with the repositories and organization apis of GitHub.
+The tool will communicate with the repositories and organizations apis of GitHub.
 This tool is intended to restrict manual labour as much as possible.
-With the help of few inputs the tool will
+The tool with the help of few inputs will

 - **Create a repository**- An empty repository will be created

-- **Repository Access**- The teams will be given access to the created repository based on the csv file input
+- **Repository Access**- The teams will be given access to the created repository based on the excel file input

-- **Project**- An empty project will be created for the repository with a pre-configured **Basic Kanban** template with columns for **To Do**, **In progress**, and **Done**
+- **Project**- A project will be created for the repository with the specified column names.
+Project Input is not Mandatory

 ## Benefits